Head of Munich; Head of Employment and Labour - Europe, Middle East and Asia

 Norton Rose Fulbright LLP

-Dr. Cornelia Marquardt leads our European employment practice and heads the Munich office.
-She specialises in individual employment law, works council negotiations and restructuring work.
+Dr. Cornelia Marquardt leads our employment practice for Europe, Middle East and Asia and heads the Munich office.
+She focuses on individual employment law, works council negotiations and restructuring work.

 Cornelia has extensive experience in individual and collective employment law matters.
 She has advised numerous national and international companies on the employment aspects of mergers, acquisitions and joint ventures, including several cross-border deals, and in relation to restructuring, rationalisations and outsourcing projects including negotiations with works' councils and unions on social plans and tariff agreements.
 She also advises HR managers and managing directors of various German and international companies in their day-to-day business on all employment related law issues on an ongoing basis.